Curing the high-energy perturbative instability of vector-quarkonium-photoproduction cross sections at order $\alpha \alpha_s^3$ with high-energy factorisation: High-energy factorisation for -wave-vector-quarkonium photoproduction

 For the case of quark-induced channel, the resummation factor in the LLA (and DLA) has to be modified as:

-which corresponds to the leading in $k^+$ gluon emission\footnote{Which is described by the ``target impact-factor'' in BFKL formalism.} being replaced by the quark one, while in the $t$-channel only gluons still propagate in the leading power (Eikonal) approximation with respect to $x$.
+which corresponds to the leading in $k^+$ gluon emission\footnote{Which is described by the ``target impact factor'' in BFKL formalism.} being replaced by the quark one, while in the $t$-channel only gluons still propagate in the leading power (Eikonal) approximation with respect to $x$.

 The DLA resummation factors \ce{eq:Bluemlein} and \ce{eq:C-gq} have the following remarkable properties:

 which can be most easily proven using their Mellin-space representations.
 We will often rely on these properties in the calculations below.